isomerpages/govtech-corp/_careers/Students and Graduates/Overview.md

 you need by joining one of GovTech's programmes!</p>
 <p>Ranked among Singapore's top 10 leading graduate employers in IT and Technology
 according to a 2024 survey by <a href="https://gradsingapore.com/singapore100/sector/it-and-technology" rel="noopener noreferrer nofollow" target="_blank">gradsingapore</a>,
-GovTech offers an array of programmes – from a technology boot camp to internships and scholarships – to help you achieve your unique career aspirations!</p>
+GovTech offers an array of programmes – from internships to scholarships – to help you achieve your unique career aspirations!</p>
 <div class="isomer-card-grid">
 <div class="isomer-card">
 <div class="isomer-card-image">